 - Weight should be viewed alongside length, head circumference, and development.

-- Babies typically double their birth weight by six months old and triple it by one year old.
+- Little one's typically double their birth weight by six months old and triple it by one year old.

 - Slight variations from averages are normal; the overall pattern matters more.